odoo/documentation/content/upgrade/introduction.rst

 In the case that your database is running a modified version of Odoo, that is a version with custom modules or custom code, you will still have a little bit work more to do !

 Since the various models and fields of Odoo might have changed during the upgrade of the database, you might have to adapt your customization to be compatible with it.
 Furthermore, if you do some changes to the structure of your custom code, you must not forget to migrate the data.
 For example if you rename a field in the code, you must also ensure that the corresponding PSQL data is renamed as well.
-This is usually done in migration scripts, TODO we will explain in later section
+This is usually done in :doc:`/upgrade/advanced/migration_scripts`.

 .. _upgrade/steps-production: